bkw777/REXCPM_UPS/README.md

 # REXCPM UPS
-A replacement Model 100 system bus board for REXCPM
+A replacement Model 100 system bus board for REXCPM with on-board batteries.

 ## goals
 * battery to keep the REXCPM sram powered while out of the 100 or when the 100's batteries die